NEZNAMY/TAB/.github/wiki/feature_guide_conditional_placeholders.md

 * display-condition of layout player groups (which is currently the only feature supporting it as it would not make sense elsewhere)
 * A placeholder using `%rel_condition:<condition>%` syntax

+Using `%viewer:...%` will upgrade the condition to a relational condition and standard version will no longer be available.
 If trying to use relational condition in `%condition:name%` syntax, it will return a warning text instead of evaluating the condition.
-Same the other way around, if trying to use standard condition in `%rel_condition:name%` syntax, it will return a warning text.
+Same the other way around - if trying to use standard condition in `%rel_condition:name%` syntax, it will return a warning text.

 # Refresh interval
 Conditions are just placeholders after all, and, as such, they must be refreshed periodically.